-Fraser Health demonstrated a noticeable improvement in 2017/18 over the previous 4 years.
-The 2018/19 Q2 rate of 49.2 is close to a 10% improvement compared to the same quarter in the previous year, though we continue to work towards meeting our target of rate 30.0.
+Fraser Health demonstrated a noticeable improvement in 2018/19 over the previous 4 years.
+The 2018/19 Q3 rate of 48.1 is a slightly better than a 10% improvement compared to the same quarter in the previous year.
+We continue to work towards meeting our target rate of 30.0.